 To outline our obligations under Data Protection laws, inform individuals about how we collect and use data, and to inform how personal data can be deleted on request, and how access to data on persons may be provided.
-This policy should be made available on the RLUK website.

 The Data Protection Act (1998) will be replaced by the Data Protection Bill, that will incorporate the EU General Data Protection Regulation into UK law.